CloudLabsAI-Azure/AIW-Azure-IoT-Central/instructions/README.md

 Azure IoT Central is a solution development platform that simplifies IoT device connectivity, configuration, and management.
 The platform significantly reduces the burden and costs of IoT device management, operations, and related developments.
 Customers & partners can build an end to end enterprise solutions to achieve a digital feedback loop in logistics.

-Choosing to build with Azure IoT Central gives an opportunity to focus your time, money, and energy on transforming your business with IoT data, rather than just building the solution from the ground up. maintaining, and updating a complex system and continually evolving IoT infrastructure.
+Choosing to build with Azure IoT Central gives an opportunity to focus your time, money, and energy on transforming your business with IoT data, rather than just building the solution from the ground up.
+Maintaining, and updating a complex system and continually evolving IoT infrastructure.

 Azure IoT Central encompasses a range of underlying technologies that work great, but can be complicated to implement when many technologies are needed.
 These technologies include Azure IoT Hub, the Azure Device Provisioning System (DPS), Azure Maps, Azure Time Series Insights, Azure IoT Edge, and others.
 It's only necessary to use these technologies directly, if more granularity is needed than available through IoT Central.